To understand how GILENYA affects the body, we need to start at the beginning.

 GILENYA works differently from other MS treatments.
 One differenceyour heart rate is expected to slow down the first time you take GILENYA.

 This slowdown is usually temporary.
-Not only that, in clinical trials, less than 1% of people taking GILENYA experienced symptoms of slow heart rate.
+Not only that, in clinical trials, less than 1% of adults taking GILENYA experienced symptoms of slow heart rate.
 Whether you're part of this 1% or not, you will still be monitored during your first doseso it's important for you to understand what's happening.

 Why does GILENYA affect your heart?

 By now, you know that MS happens when your lymphocytes, and other immune cells, mistakenly attack your central nervous system.

 How can GILENYA help?
 GILENYA is thought to help by activating certain sensors on your lymph nodes, which keeps some white blood cells in your lymph nodes.
 That way, these white blood cells aren't released into your bloodstream, where they can attack your central nervous system.

 GILENYA also activates certain sensors on your heart (similar to the ones on your lymph nodes), which cause your heart rate to slow down.
 Unlike the sensors on your lymph nodes, the effect on the sensors on your heart is temporary and only happens when you start GILENYA.
 This slowdown in heart rate is expected, and it's the reason you're monitored during your first dose.

-If you're one of the few people who experiences symptoms of slow heart rate (such as dizziness, tiredness, or feeling like your heart is beating slowly or skipping beats), the health care professional monitoring you can help you manage these symptoms.
+If you're one of the few people who experiences symptoms of slow heart rate (such as dizziness, tiredness, feeling like your heart is beating slowly or skipping beats, or chest pain), the health care professional monitoring you can help you manage these symptoms.

 Symptoms of slow heart rate usually happen within the first 6 hours of your first dose, and can happen up to 24 hours after your first dose.
 To help you start off safely and confidently, we'll make sure your heart rate is monitored by a health care professional for these first 6 hours when you take your first dose.
 If your ECG shows any heart problems or if your heart rate is still too low or continues to decrease, you will continue to be observed.